 This kind of movie scene makes Korean BBQ one of the big things in Singapore’s food scene.
 In a hot and humid country, grilling meats on a hot pan during the meal seems less pleasurable.
 However, thing works in its own way.
 No matter how hot it is, Singaporeans have a constant love for Korean BBQ.

 Thus, to pass convenience to you, herein we introduce the most recommended Korean BBQ restaurants in Singapore for you to be a character in a Korean movies’ BBQ party.

-In a modern city with thousands of skyscrapers like Singapore, it is not difficult to find a rooftop bar.
-Away from air conditioning area, it is intensively pleasurable to feel cool blows and enjoy the icy cocktails in a rooftop bar.
+It is not difficult to find a rooftop bar in a modern city with thousands of skyscrapers like Singapore.
+Away from the air conditioning area, it is intensively pleasurable to feel cool blows and enjoy the icy cocktails in a rooftop bar.
 Either to capture the whole cityscape at the highest building for an on-top-of-the-world feeling or to have a fondling touch of the wind over the shoulders at enough high level, it is a great experience in life.